yliu4/PokemonVisualization/README.md

 ##Visualization Design

-For showing the type of different generation, we choose the bar chart instead of pie chart.
+For showing the type of different generation, we choose the normalized stack bar chart instead of pie chart.
 Because there are so many types.
 A pie chart becomes less effective if it uses too many pieces of data and differences between some pair of slices are hard to tell.

 In the bar chart, we will make different colors of bars for different generation.
 The height of bar stands for the number of some type of Pokémon.
-We will also add a slider to easily to decide which generation to show.

 We decide to use radar chart to show basic stats of different Pokémon.
 Using radar chart is a good method to show multivariate data just like the attributes of Pokémon.
 Radar chart is good to tell which attribute is most strength and which is weakest.
 Besides, we can also draw more than one Pokémon in a radar chart to make comparisons between different Pokémon.